Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 Industries: technology, manufacture, transportation, healthcare

-Azure Cloud is also an enterprise-level platform, and although its area of interests largely overlaps with AWS’, there are differences.
+Azure Cloud is also an enterprise-level platform, and although its area of interest largely overlaps with AWS’, there are differences.
 For instance, Azure is widely used by researchers in scientific fields, especially healthcare, due to multiple data analytical tools, tailored to healthcare data management needs.
 Also, its IoT toolkit is commonly used by manufacturing companies.

 In our experience, Azure Cloud especially stands out from competitors in several use cases.